TinManTex/HashWrangler/Readme.txt

 Files with output suffixes in their names will not be read as input.

+Hashes are mostly in Uint32 or Uint64 depending on the hash function.
+PathCode64/Gz is big-endian hex.

 See Wrangling Hashes.txt in https://github.com/TinManTex/mgsv-lookup-strings or http://metalgearmodding.wikia.com/wiki/Hash_Wrangling for more info.

 Alternate usage: